Skip to content

 To adjust the distance between the lines, click the line with the dot at its center and drag it.

-Select the Fibonacci Retracement from the Instruments toolbar, and draw a trendline in the chart, holding the left mouse button.
+Select Fibonacci retracement from the Instruments toolbar, and draw a trend line on the chart holding the left mouse button.

 cTrader divides the vertical distance between the points using the Fibonacci ratios and draws the horizontal lines.